CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: RELATED WORK

-Recent research on joint SR and object detection for remote sensing images has focused on three approaches: stepwise learning~\cite{Shermeyer2019,Ji2019}, joint optimization~\cite{Rabbi2020,Kim2024}, and selective optimization~\cite{Wu2021}.
-These methods aim to enhance image quality and improve detection performance, addressing challenges like weak feature responses and complex backgrounds.
+Recent studies on joint SR and object detection in remote sensing images follow three paradigms: stepwise learning~\cite{Shermeyer2019,Ji2019}, joint optimization~\cite{Rabbi2020,Kim2024}, and selective optimization~\cite{Wu2021}.
+These methods aim to improve image quality and detection performance under weak feature responses and complex backgrounds.

-Stepwise learning treats SR as an independent preprocessing step before object detection in remote sensing images, aiming to enhance image quality before detection tasks~\cite{Shermeyer2019,Ji2019}.
-This approach is simple and facilitates training, but lacks closed-loop optimization between SR and detection.
-As a result, while SR may improve image clarity, it does not necessarily enhance detection performance and can even introduce artifacts like pseudo-textures that negatively affect detection results.
+Stepwise learning treats SR as independent preprocessing before object detection in remote sensing images~\cite{Shermeyer2019,Ji2019}.
+This approach is simple to train but lacks closed-loop optimization between SR and detection.
+Consequently, SR may improve visual clarity without improving detection performance and may introduce artifacts such as pseudo-textures that degrade detection results.

 Joint optimization strategies integrate super-resolution and object detection into a unified end-to-end framework~\cite{Rabbi2020,Kim2024}.
-Unlike independent stepwise training, this paradigm constructs a serial SR-detection pipeline, allowing gradients from the detection loss to propagate back to the upstream SR module.
-Consequently, image reconstruction is guided by both pixel fidelity and downstream semantic needs, encouraging the recovery of object-relevant details.
-However, the intrinsic conflict between pixel-level fidelity and semantic-level invariance can lead to gradient inconsistency, hindering convergence and limiting the overall performance improvement.
+Unlike independent stepwise training, this paradigm constructs a serial SR-detection pipeline, allowing gradients from detection loss to propagate back to the upstream SR module.
+Consequently, image reconstruction is guided by both pixel fidelity and downstream semantic needs, encouraging object-relevant detail recovery.
+However, the intrinsic conflict between pixel-level fidelity and semantic-level invariance can cause gradient inconsistency, hindering convergence and limiting overall performance improvement.